Skip to main content Skip to accessibility

 In adolescents and adults, whooping cough often appears to be just a troublesome cough but in babies, it can be extremely serious.
 Young babies with whooping cough are often very unwell and most are admitted to hospital.
 It can cause life-threatening complications and when it's particularly severe, they can die.

 It's highly contagious and is spread by coughs, sneezes and close contact.
 Many babies who get whooping cough have caught it from a family member.
-You can find out more about whooping cough on NHS website.

-Vaccinating your baby from two months
+Vaccinating your baby from 2 months

 Your baby is old enough to start having their own vaccinations when they're 8 weeks old.